FuelRats/eslint-config-fuelrats/packages/eslint-config-react/README.md

     * Adds [`eslint-plugin-react`][eslint-plugin-react] for react and better JSX linting.
     * Adds [`eslint-plugin-react-hooks`][eslint-plugin-react-hooks] for react "rules of hooks" enforcement.
     * Adds [`eslint-plugin-jsx-a11y`][eslint-plugin-jsx-a11y] for enforcing website accessibility best practices.
+    * Also includes an optional [TypeScript][typescript] preset to be used alongside the base configuration's `typescript` preset.